rockorager/webmention-verifier/README.md

 - `wm-source`: Equal to `source`
 - `wm-target`: Equal to `target`
 - `wm-property`: Equal to the type of webmention ("in-reply-to","like-of","arbitrary-value")
+- `wm-verified`: The date-time the webmention was verified

 ### Synchronous vs Asynchronous processing
 This verifier does all it's check synchronously.
 This is not recommended by the spec, but it is not capable of knowing how to form a location URL for you to respond to the sender with.
 So it doesn't do that.